 This is the particular space the wiring is occupying.
 On the passenger side kick panel/ side panel, I drilled holes on an angle for the a/c & heater lines.
 Since we’re using Vintage Air’s reduced diameter hoses, the holes are considerably smaller than standard hoses.
 Three lines have their own hole, but I left some clearance above the fourth hole (almost a shape like the number 8) for the wires.
 The wires you see will be wrapped and hopefully look pretty neat when it’s all done.
 Since I used the same feeder wire for every wire that came through this hole, the wires should all stay aligned within reason.
 Before you begin, I suggest running a feeder wire through every place you think you’ll be running wires.
 A pillar, over the roof (if yours is hollow like the Bear body), and through the rocker (where I’ve got the most wires).
 This will ensure that if you ever have to pull a wire out, you know it’s not going to be wound around other wires and impossible to retrieve.

 This is where I’m mounting all the accessory pieces for the wiring, along with the panel itself.
 The wires in the standard kit are just long enough to do this, but I couldn’t put it too much further back without length becoming an issue.
 I did need to lengthen one or two wires that I wanted to exit the car with the other wires, but come back under the car along the top of the transmission.
 To make it easier to troubleshoot in the future, I added a section of wire the same color in the middle of the wire I needed to lengthen.
 This way, the wire is correctly numbered and labeled at both ends.
-Make sure you solder and heat shrink the joints.
+I soldered and heat shrunk the joints.
 In this picture I’m just mocking up the components.
 None of the ends have been put on the wires that will connect to the panel, so I can determine proper lengths.